crownheightsaid/mutual-aid-app/DEVELOPING.md

 ) configured to use the staging env.
 Please ask in #wg_tech for an invitation to that Slack.

 ### Production
 To deploy to production, you will need access to the production Heroku account.
-Deployment is the same as staging, but the Heroku app name is `crownheightsma` instead of `crownheightsma-staging`
+Deployment is the same as staging, but the Heroku app name is `crownheightsma` instead of `crownheightsma-staging`.
+Currently, deploying to prod takes the app down for a few minutes, so please avoid deploying during peak hours 10am-6pm.

 ## Help
 If you run into any issues, please post it in [#wg_tech](https://crownheightsmutualaid.slack.com/archives/C010AUQ6DFD) on Slack and we will do our best to help you out.
 Please include screenshots and any error messages for a quicker response.